RenCap may face closure amidst an eleventh-hour MBO bid

 Rencap has survived many crises in the past, but the market is in unprecedented territory since the Kremlin made Russia into an investment pariah by invading Ukraine.

 Mergers and bond sales have completely disappeared, while investment bankers say it may be decades before we see another Russian initial public offering (IPO).
 Many of the remaining financiers in the city are busy trying to wind down investment positions or offload loan books, but it is proving difficult due to the lack of buyers and the fact that the country’s financial plumbing has been disabled.
-Crippling sanctions against the Central Bank, capital controls and exclusion from the SWIFT payment system have combined to put much of the financial system in a deep freeze.
+Crippling sanctions against the Central Bank, capital controls and exclusion from the SWIFT payment system have combined to put much of the financial system into a deep freeze.

 If Rencap survives in some form, it may have a future as a niche player offering a window into Russia via investment grey schemes.
 Unlike the state-controlled lenders Sberbank and VTB, Rencap has so far been untouched by sanctions.

 The bank has already suffered from big changes in the market.
-Rencap made its money in the 1990s and early noughties by acting as an intermediary for international investors that wanted exposure to the Russian market, but after Russia’s capital markets were hooked up to the international system when it joined the Clearstream settlements and payments system that business disappeared.
+Rencap made its money in the 1990s and early noughties by acting as an intermediary for international investors that wanted exposure to the Russian market, but after Russia’s capital markets were hooked up to the international system when it joined the Clearstream settlements and payments system, that business disappeared.

-In what turned into Rencap’s last big investment conference then CEO Stephen Jennings said that the market had become shaped like a “barbell”.
-The biggest state owned banks like Sberbank CIB and VTB Capital, the investment arms of Russia’s two biggest state-owned banks, and niche players would form the two sets of weights at each end of the barbell.
+In what turned into Rencap’s last big investment conference then-CEO Stephen Jennings said that the market had become shaped like a “barbell”.
+Sberbank CIB and VTB Capital (VTBC), the investment arms of Russia’s two biggest state-owned banks, and niche players would form the two sets of weights at each end of the barbell.
 Jennings had assumed that Rencap was at the bulbous end of the barbell, but actually the bank was in the middle and its business rapidly atrophied.
 Other mid-sized investment banks like Troika Dialog and Aton also soon disappeared from the market.

-Rencap is the most storied investment bank in Moscow.
+Rencap is the most legendary investment bank in Moscow.
 In its heyday, the firm paid the biggest salaries and the biggest bonuses and held the best investor conferences and the wildest parties.

 Jordan, an American scion of Czarist Russians, and New Zealander Jennings arrived in Moscow with Credit Suisse First Boston and made their name by persuading their bank to buy privatisation vouchers.
-These were later converted into shares in some of Russia's biggest companies and the bank made a $100m profit on the deals, a third of its global total for that year.
+These were later converted into shares in some of Russia's biggest companies and the bank made a $100mn profit on the deals, a third of its global total for that year.
 Jordan and Jennings took their bonuses, hired a room in the Penta hotel (now appropriately renamed the Renaissance Moscow Olympic Hotel) and set up the bank.

-The pair quickly hooked up with Vladimir Potanin, owner of Norilsk Nickel, who funded their expansion and through him met Prokhorov, who was the manager at the metal mine at the time.
+The pair quickly hooked up with Vladimir Potanin, owner of Norilsk Nickel, who funded their expansion and through him they met Prokhorov, who was the manager at the metal mine at the time.

 The idea was to create a "Russian bank with a western face" that could bring capital in from outside by speaking the language of international finance, but thanks to its boots on the ground could ensure international investors were not ripped off in the rough and tumble of Russia in the 1990s.
 That included the launch of the highly successful Sputnik Funds at this time – among the very first Russia-dedicated investment vehicles to target international investors.